 Average business value: $528,542.

 Incidentally, either way of concluding the business value is endorsed by the recent AICPA SSVS No 1 business appraisal standard.
+This key standard has been published by the American Institute of CPAs.

 See how valuation multiples derived from comparable business sales can be used to value your own company.
 Apply valuation multiples directly to the business financial performance factors for accurate, defensible business appraisal.